rameesp/rn-snap-toast/README.md

 # rn-snap-toast

-A modern, customizable toast component for React Native and Expo with beautiful blur effects, smooth animations, and a powerful queue system.
+A modern, customizable toast component for **Expo** with beautiful blur effects, smooth animations, and a powerful queue system.

 ## ✨ Features

 - 🎨 **Beautiful UI** - Modern design with blur effects and smooth animations
-- 📱 **Cross-platform** - Works on both iOS and Android
+- 📱 **Expo Compatible** - Built specifically for Expo projects
 - 🔄 **Queue System** - Handles multiple toasts with configurable queue size
 - 🎯 **Flexible Positioning** - Show toasts at top or bottom of screen
 - ⚡ **Performance Optimized** - Built with React Native Reanimated for smooth animations